How Landlord-Tenant Court Works

 You will usually have to go to the court in person to fill out the paperwork to file for the eviction.
 Some courts make these forms available online.

-You will have to fill out general information about yourself and your property, such as name and address.
-You will have to fill out general information about the tenant you are filing to evict, such as name and address.
-You will then have to provide the specific reason you are filing to regain possession of the unit.
-Depending on the reason for the eviction, you may have to provide copies of any notices you have sent the tenant to quit the behavior.
+You will also have to fill out general information about yourself and your property, such as name and address.
+It's required to also fill out general information about the tenant you are filing to evict, such as name and address.
+You will then have to provide the specific reason you are attempting to regain possession of the unit.
+Depending on the reason chosen, you may have to provide copies of any notices you have sent the tenant to quit the behavior.

 In order to have your case heard in court, you must pay the court fee.
 It will vary, but is usually less than one hundred dollars.